Why spend a semester abroad?

 - Share your experience with others.
 It is now your turn to offer valuable real life advice!

-- Contact the international office at LAU and provide information about your experience and maybe tools to make it even better
+- Contact the Office of International Services at LAU and provide information about your experience and tools to make it better

 - Volunteer for the International Students’ Mentor program in the international office at LAU to help others in their study abroad experiences